 - C40 Cities urges leaders to consider city green banks as a mechanism to deliver a COVID-19 recovery plan that prioritises the environment and local communities.

 C40 Cities’ Financing Sustainable Cities Initiative has published a step-by-step guide on why and how cities can launch their own local green bank, a move that would help both leverage financing for a green and just recovery from COVID-19 and support the health and safety of residents for decades to come.

 A green bank is a public, semi-public or not-for-profit institution that offers a variety of financial products focusing specifically on climate mitigation projects, such as renewable energy and energy efficiency programmes.
-'Establishing a City Green Bank' is based on the experiences of major locally operating green banks and is a valuable source of information for those looking to mainstream climate finance through a dedicated local fund or bank.
+“Establishing a City Green Bank: Best Practice Guide” is based on the experiences of major, locally operating green banks and is a valuable source of information for those looking to mainstream climate finance through a dedicated local fund or bank.

 With the world continuing to battle unprecedented public health, social and economic crises, C40 mayors and cities are working to guarantee a recovery that is sustainable, resilient and equitable.
 That said, cities were already facing substantial challenges in accessing capital to deliver Paris Agreement-compliant action and must now overcome the additional strain COVID-19 has had on municipal budgets globally.